Pythm/ad-ClimateCommander/README.md

 ```

 ## Configurations for the app

+### Celcius or Fahrenheit
+App tries to find `unit_of_measurement` attributes from either `outside_temperature` or `indoor_sensor_temp`.
+If it does not find and it is not defined it will abort setup.
+Check the logs for any warning messages.
+This can be configured with either "C" or "F".

+#### Default temperatures that can be altered:
+When Celcius is detected:
+'max_vacation_temp' 30
+'vacation_temp' 16
+'screening_temp' 8
+'getting_cold' 18
+'target_indoor_temp' 22.7

+When Fahrenheit is detected:
+'max_vacation_temp' 86
+'vacation_temp' 61
+'screening_temp' 47
+'getting_cold' 65
+'target_indoor_temp' 72.8

 ### Temperature settings for climate
 Define an external indoor temperature sensor with `indoor_sensor_temp`, and set `target_indoor_temp` for the external indoor temperature.
 Alternatively to the target_indoor_temp, you can use a Home Assistant input_number helper and set the target from that with `target_indoor_input`.
 Specify a backup indoor temperature sensor with `backup_indoor_sensor_temp` that will be used if main indoor temp is unavailable or stale for more than two hours.